marcacohen/DL-Workshop/README.md

-# Deep Learning Workshop - A Practical Hands-on Introduction to Deep Learning
+# DL Workshop - A Practical Hands-on Introduction to Deep Learning